nutchanonj/SphereDecoding/README.md

 - The hardware verilog design sources are consisted of `MIMO_detector.v` and `complex_multiply.v`.
 - The hardware verilog simulation source is `top_tb.v`.
 It uses input data `data_I.dat` and then outputs data `Data_out.txt`
 - the output data `Data_out.txt` will be used in `H_generator.m` (second section) to generate the bit error rate (BER) of our hardware implementation `BER_verilog`.
+- All the BER data are gathered in `performance_L2.xlsx` and plotted later by importing that file into the `plot_compare_L2.m`.
 - `H_generator_TA.m` (first section) and `H_and_R.mat` is used to generate the file `data_I.dat` to be used in the testbench `top_tb.v` for latency and throughput measurement.
 - The constant variable `H_LEN` in `top_tb.v` and the variable `H_num` in `H_generator.m` should be the same for the same simulation setting.
+- The old version of implementation that uses L1-norm is also provide in sub-folder L1-norm.
+The differences are
+  - The hardware verilog design sources are consisted of `MIMO_detector.v` and `complex_multiply.v`.